neurodebian/neurodebian/sphinx/vm.rst

 However, most important is the *Shared Folders* setup.
 Shared folders allow the virtual machine to access the local harddrive of the host computer.
-This is an easy way to access data on a computer with the need to duplicate it or use the network.
+This is an easy way to access data on the computer without duplicating it or using the network to access it.
 The virtual machine is preconfigured to access a shared folder named labeled "host".
-Simple click on the *add* button select a folder that shall be accessible by the machine (e.g. your home directory) and put "host" as the folder name.
+Click on the *add* button to select a folder that shall be accessible by the machine (e.g. your home directory) and put "host" as the folder name.
 Note, the folder name is simply a label.
 Your directory will not be renamed.